Grand Prix of Indianapolis: Past winners

-Race summaries
+Summaries

 2014

 The month of May at Indianapolis opened with the Inaugural Grand Prix of Indianapolis on the Speedway's road course.
 With the field lined up for a standing start, polesitter Sebastián Saavedra's car stalled.
 A huge crash resulted, involving Saavedra, Carlos Muñoz, and Mikhail Aleshin, showering debris along the frontstretch and into the pit area.

 Late in the race, Simon Pagenaud led Ryan Hunter-Reay.
 Both drivers were low on fuel, and trying to nurse their cars to the finish.
 Hélio Castroneves, who had pitted for fuel, was charging through the field, and looking to run down the leaders.
 Pagenaud held off the challenge, and crossed the finish line just ahead of Hunter-Reay and Castroneves.
 Pagenaud's car ran out of fuel on the cool down lap.
 Series rookie Jack Hawksworth, who earned his first front-row start, led a field-high 31 laps and finished seventh.